 Credit Union Distributed Denial of Services – Mitigation Services – How do they Work?

-If you work for a Credit Union or are concerned about a group of hackers targeting your company, you may be worried about Distributed Denial of Service Attacks.
-There is a growing concern about DDoS attacks against Credit Unions.
-Just in the last few weeks, there have been multiple attacks taking down Credit Union websites.
+If you work for a credit union or are concerned about a group of hackers targeting your company, you may be worried about Distributed Denial of Service Attacks.
+DDoS attacks against credit unions are an ongoing concern, and throughout the last decade, multiple attacks have taken down various credit union websites.

-The extra “D” exponentially increases the effectiveness & disruptiveness of attacks.
-The extra “D” (Distributed) refers to the spread out nature and quantity of attacking machines.
-Using networks of “slave machines” (Usually malware infected PCs) across the world, all of those individual clients are pointed at your website with the goal of slowing to a crawl or crashing your web servers via endless, pointless network traffic and requests of your servers.
-Imagine this as if each machine is a person shouting at you.
-The more people shouting, the harder and harder it is to understand what anyone is saying.
-Home football teams use this tactic all the time against the opposing offense in a game.
+The extra “D” in front of “DoS” exponentially increases the effectiveness the disruptiveness of attacks.
+The extra “D” stands for “distributed,” which refers to the spread-out nature and quantity of attacking machines.
+Using networks of “slave machines” (usually malware-infected PCs) across the world, all of those individual clients are pointed at your website with the goal of gumming up your bandwidth and slowing or crashing your web servers via endless, pointless network traffic and requests.

-Either way – the strategy is essentially the same – allow the volume to go into a black hole of some sort while filtering out the good traffic from the bad.
-Both types are pretty expensive (between $5k and $10k a month) from the top providers.
-Ultimately what you need to look for is how much capacity the black hole (DDoS mitigation tool) has.
+With both types of services, the strategy is essentially the same: pool the request volume into a black hole while filtering out the good traffic from the bad.
+Both types are pretty expensive from the top providers (often $5–10k or more per month).
+Ultimately, what you need to look for is the capacity of the black hole.

-- Expertise – Being able to quickly re-route and separate the good from the bad traffic requires senior level network engineers and a good plan.
-It also probably requires testing and creativity.
-Most Credit Unions in our experience can’t afford to have the expertise sitting around just in case.
+Expertise: Quickly re-routing and separating good traffic from the bad requires senior level network engineers and a plan.
+It also requires testing and creativity.
+Most credit unions can’t afford to have the expertise sitting around just in case (although CISOaaS helps).

-DDoS is a hot topic in the IT world right now, and we are going to continue discussing DDoS threats, solutions, best practices, and what CUs can do about it.
+DDoS is a hot topic in the IT world, and we are going to continue discussing DDoS threats, solutions, best practices, and what CUs can do about it.

-Would you like more information on ways Ongoing Operations can help your Credit Union mitigate a DDoS attack?
-Want to know more about how to mitigate a DoS attack? – click here for another article.
-For more information please fill out this quick form:
+Would you like to see how Ongoing Operations can help your credit union mitigate a DDoS attack?
+Or how to mitigate a DoS attack?
+Follow the links below, or fill out our form for more information: